 - Students’ writing:

 - What are the challenges of writing about STEM topics?

 - How can students improve their STEM writing skills?

 - What are some additional effective writing prompts for STEM topics that you would like to explore?

-From current events and news stories or from this list of ideas, in class or as take-home homework, I hope these ideas help the students in your stem classroom, science classroom, or other class assignments.
+From current events and news stories or from this list of ideas, in class, or as take-home homework, I hope these ideas help the students in your stem classroom, science classroom, or other class assignments.

 - 42 Fun Science Writing Prompts for Students

-- Goal Writing Prompts for Kids
+- 27 Spectacular Space Writing Prompts

 I hope you enjoyed this list of journal prompts and enjoy using them with your elementary, middle school students or even your high schools students this school year.
 You can use them in your earth science class or even in a language arts lesson.